 Others choose to undertake further study in areas such as landscape management or garden and landscape design, and other more specialist courses, such as landscape ecology, land reclamation and restoration, and urban design.
 A business course could be useful if you intend to start your own company.

 What do landscape and garden design graduates do?

-More than half of landscape and garden design graduates in employment in the UK are working as landscape architects/designers six months after graduation.
+More than half of landscape and garden design graduates in employment in the UK six months after graduation are working as landscape architects/designers.
+Gardener and landscape gardener are other popular areas of work.

 |Working and studying||4.9|